-The last section has suggested two ways to look at an operation

-- a. as a machine instruction in an extended or user-machine - b. as a means of communicating with the world outside a program

-A third analogy which is inevitably suggested is with an ordinary subroutine call.
-The crucial difference between a call on an operation and a subroutine call is that the former involves a change in the capabilities accessible to the process, i.e. in the working C-list.
-This is obviously the case when the operation is one defined by the ECS system, since the code which implements the operation is then running entirely outside of the system's protection structure.
-For a user-defined operation a more formal mechanism must exist within the overall protection structure for specifying how the capabilities of the process change when the operation is called.
+The last section has suggested two ways to look at an operation.
+As a machine instruction in an extended or user machine 1 As a means of communicating with the world outside a program 2 A third analogy which is inevitably suggested is with an ordinary subroutine call.
+The crucial difference between a call on an operation and a subroutine call is that the former involves a change in the capabilities accessible to the process, that is, in the working C-list.
+This is obviously the case when the operation is one defined by the ECS system, since the code that implements the operation is then running entirely outside of the system's protection structure.
+For a user-defined operation, a more formal mechanism must exist within the overall protection structure for specifying how the capabilities of the process change when the operation is called.

-To this end some additional structure is defined for a process (see figure 3).
-In particular, a new entity called a subprocess is introduced.
-Associated with each subprocess is a working C-list and a map which defines the memory of the subprocess.
-At any given instant the process is executing in one active subprocess (or in the ECS system itself) and consequently has the working C-list and memory of that subprocess.
-When the active subprocess changes, the memory which the process addresses and the working C-list also change, and the process consequently finds itself in a different environment.
+To this end, some additional structure is defined for a process (see Figure 3).
+In particular, a new entity called a sub-process is introduced.
+Associated with each sub-process is a working Clist and a map which defines the memory of the sub-process.
+At any given instant the process is executing in one active sub-process, or in the ECS system itself, and consequently has the working Clist and memory of that sub-process.
+When the active sub-process changes, the memory that the process addresses and the working C-list also change, so that the process finds itself in a different environment.

-Because a change in the active subprocess (i.e. a transfer of control from one subprocess to another) implies a change in capabilities, there must be some means for controlling the ways in which such transfers are allowed to take place.
+Because a change in the active sub-process, that is, a transfer of control from one sub-process to another, implies a change in capabilities, there must be some means of controlling the ways in which such transfers are allowed to take place.
 This is done as follows.
-A subprocess can only be called by calling on an operation which has that subprocess as its action; the means for constructing such operations are discussed below.
+A sub-process can be called only by calling on an operation that has that sub-process as its action; the means for constructing such operations are discussed below.
 The call proceeds as follows:

-- a. compute the actual parameter list (APL) - b. copy a representation of the APL into a fixed place in the memory of the subprocess S being called.
-A data AP is represented by its value.
-A capability AP is copied into W, the working C-list of S and is represented by its index in W. Note that the representation of the APL could be used as the prototype APL for another call on the operation.

-c. start executing in S at a fixed location called the entry point.
+- 1 Compute the actual parameter list.
+The rules for doing this are described above; Figure 5 gives an example. - 2 Copy a representation of the actual parameter list into a fixed place in the memory of the sub-process being called.
+Figure 6 illustrates this procedure.
+An actual parameter that is a data item, (2) in Figure 6, for example, is represented by its index in W. An actual parameter that is a capability, (4) in Figure 6, for example, is copied into the working C-list of the sub-process being called and is represented by its index in that C-list.
+Note that the representation of the actual parameter list could be used as the prototype actual parameter list for another call on the operation. - 3 Start executing the sub-process being called at a fixed location called the entry point.